 5. A one day continuous professional development and review course

-three to six months later.
+three to six months after the Teach .b training.

 6. 18 months of ongoing expert advice